CenterForSpatialResearch/mapping_architecture_urbanism_humanities/10_WebMapping3.md

 ## Setting up our template

-Just like for the [previous web mapping tutorials](9_WebMapping2.md), you'll need to set up a new github project.
+Just like for the [previous web mapping tutorials](9_WebMapping2.md#start-a-web-project), you'll need to set up a new github project.
 Call this repository "gps_drawing".
-The `index.html`, `style.css`, and `map.js` can be the same as what we used in the previous tutorials — refer to those tutorials to get your initial files set up.
+The `index.html`, `style.css`, and `map.js` can be the same as what we used in the previous tutorial — refer to those tutorials to get your initial files set up.
 This is a good practice to get familiar with: most programming projects begin in this way, by assembling relevant pieces from past projects.
 One advantage of using Github is that you'll have all those projects organized and accessible to reference when you need them.

 Once you've created the initial files (`index.html`, `style.css`, and `map.js`), we'll need to make a few small changes.
 In this case, the first customization we'll do is to change the title in the `<title></title>` tags of our `index.html` file: change it to "GPS Drawing".